 Nearly 40% of dental patients suffer from periodontal problems, meaning issues in the tissue surrounding the tooth structure.
 Most of these issues exist underneath the gum line, making them hard to correct with traditional instruments.
 Laser treatment is a less invasive alternative to traditional periodontal treatment with greater flexibility of site-specific cases.
 The use of lasers in treatments will also help your teeth create more attachments with the root surface, promoting stronger teeth.

 Tens of thousands of dental implants have been placed in the last several years.
 A common problem surrounding this ever growing number is how to treat implant infections.
-Laser surgery stands up against traditional methods in virtually every category, offering:
+Laser surgery stands up against traditional methods in every category, offering:

 - minimally invasive treatment without any scalpels or sutures